VSpaceCode/vspacecode.github.io/docs/major-mode.md

 :::

 :::note
-The default configuration uses `,` as the shortcut to major mode, that will override the find previous match after a `f{character}`.
+The default configuration uses `,` as the shortcut to major mode, that will override the vim "find previous match" after a `f{character}`.
-You can following the instruction in [Troubleshooting](./troubleshooting) to remove or modify the shortcut.
+You can follow the instructions in [Troubleshooting](./troubleshooting#-cannot-find-previous-match) to remove or modify this shortcut.
 :::

 For example, you can press `<spc> m x b` to make the text bold in a markdown buffer.